Faith0918/Application-Design-through-Design-Thinking-Process/README.md

 - Please use texting function to communicate.
 (Calling function is not implemented yet.)
 - Please start the client side task #1 after trainer requests feedback.
-- Only trainer can fix the schedule from the system.
+- Only trainers can change schedules in the system.
+(Clients can't change schedules in the system.)